simonliii/NanoGPS/README.md

 - DP4 is pin 6.

 #### Wiring
 How to connect the Arduino pins to the display pins.
+We are only using the digital pins on the Arduino.

 - Arduino Pin 2 to Display Pin 7.
 - Arduino Pin 3 to Display Pin 4.